-“Consistantly the Twin Cities lowest cost hearing aid provider of major hearing aid brands”.
-Budget Hearing Center’s is committed to guiding you through the entire process of addressing your hearing health, from answering your questions about hearing loss and providing individual consultation, to finding the hearing solutions that are right for you, your lifestyle, and of course your budget.
-Budget Hearing Centers was formed during 1986.
-The senior citizen owner/hearing practitioner has tested over 2,300 patients in the Twin Cities/Minnesota area and has fit over 1,400 satisfied patients with a variety of major brand hearing aids.
-It’s time to get ready to enjoy what you have been missing.
-The little things in life that mean the most.
-Budget Hearing Centers is a member of the International Hearing Society™, a contributor to Audiology On Line™ and an approved Provider under the Minnesota Medical Assistance Medicaid Program.
-Voted the “Best Hearing Practice in Bloomington for 2016”.
+“Consistently the Twin Cities lowest cost hearing aid provider of major hearing aid brands”.
+Budget Hearing Centers is committed to guiding you through the entire process of addressing your hearing health, from answering your questions about hearing loss and providing individual consultation, to finding the hearing solutions that are right for you, your lifestyle, and of course your budget.
+Budget Hearing Centers history dates back to 1986.
+Over the years, Paul Thulin owner/hearing practitioner has tested over 2,400 patients in the Twin Cities/Minnesota area and has fit over 1,600 satisfied patients with a variety of major brand hearing aids.
+“From my own personal experience with a high frequency hearing loss, Thulin added, I found that once I took the steps to correct this health issue I just had not realized the extent of what I was missing.
+The difference was evident almost immediately.”

-The Mission of my Company is provide patients with adult hearing deficiencies affordable pricing for major brand hearing aids, i.e., Up to 50% Off Retail.
-In addition I pledge to provide the most competent, ethical, and technologically advanced hearing healthcare services.
-In doing so focus on showing each patient respect, patience, and empathy in order to foster open communications towards hearing concerns and needs.
+The Mission of Budget Hearing Centers is provide patients with adult hearing deficiencies affordable pricing for major brand hearing aids, i.e., Up to 50% Off Retail.
+In addition Budget Hearing Centers pledges to provide the most competent, ethical, and technologically advanced hearing healthcare services.
+In doing so our focus is on showing each patient respect, patience, and empathy in order to foster open communication towards patient hearing concerns.

-When you come in (or bring in a loved one) for a hearing consultation, a practitioner will spend time listening to your concerns and initially evaluating whether or not you have a potential hearing loss.
+When you come in or bring a loved one in for a hearing consultation, a practitioner will spend time listening to your concerns and initially evaluating whether or not you have a potential hearing loss.

-Assessment: A hearing practitioner will ask you a serious of questions regarding your medical and hearing history.
+1. Assessment: A hearing practitioner will discuss with you a serious of questions regarding your medical and hearing history.
 These questions will be about the noise you’ve been exposed to during your life, any injuries, or illnesses that may have affected your hearing, and any medications that you are currently taking that may have or are currently affecting your hearing.